 What inspires you to come to work each day?

-What excites you about the Private Equity space?
+What excites you about the Institutional Sales and Trading space?

-What advice would you give to someone considering a career in this area?
+What advice would you give someone who is considering a career in trading?

 Tell us a bit about yourself outside of work: